theamaya/Robustness-impacts-of-coreset-selection/README.md

 ## Acknowledgements

 This codebase is based on [DeepCore](https://github.com/PatrickZH/DeepCore), a comprehensive library for coreset selection in deep learning.
-We extend their work to study the robustness impacts of coreset selection methods on various datasets with spurious correlations and distribution shifts.